-The college offers free GED preparation classes at the adult education centers in all service area counties.
+The college offers free GED preparation classes at adult education centers in all service area counties.
 The college conducts GED testing sessions at the H.T.
-Edward Educational Complex at 440-3 Dearing Extension in Athens and at its campuses in Elbert County, Greene County, and Walton County.
+Edwards Educational Complex at 440-3 Dearing Extension in Athens and at its campuses in Elbert County, Greene County, and Walton County.
 GED testing sessions are also offered at locations in Hart and Wilkes counties on a scheduled basis.

-The Adult Education Office staff conducts workplace education classes for employees of area businesses and industries, either on site or at other convenient locations.
+The Adult Education staff conducts workplace education classes for employees of area businesses and industries, either on site or at other convenient locations.
 Classes may include instruction in basic or advanced reading and math, GED preparation, the English Proficiency Program for Speakers of Other Languages, or specific academic skills needed for employment.

 Economic Development Services